ingnelson/go-shadowsocks-ARM-android-for-termux/README.md

 * httpierce and shadowsocks2 binaries should be at /usr/local/bin

-*First check that go-shadowsocks2 is install in your VPS *cd /etc/systemd/system/shadowsocks2.service
+*First check that go-shadowsocks2 is install in your VPS

+*cd /etc/systemd/system/shadowsocks2.service

-should be inside somthing like this :
+inside shadowsocks2.service file should be something like this :

 [Unit]
 Description=Next-generation Shadowsocks in Go